AntonyWilliam/Technical-Writer-Assessment/README.md

 - **Solution**: Updates vary.
 Monitor the repository for the latest commits or watch it on GitHub.

-#### 4. I'm facing a "gas limit exceeded" error while deploying a smart contract.
-What's wrong?

-- **Solution**: This error typically means the contract requires more gas than the current gas limit.
-You can either optimize your contract to use less gas or increase the gas limit when deploying.

-#### 5. My transactions on Rootstock are very slow.
-How can I speed them up?

-- **Solution**: Transaction speeds can vary based on network congestion and the gas price set for the transaction.
-Consider increasing the gas price for higher priority.

-#### 6. I'm having trouble connecting my local development environment to the Rootstock testnet.
-Any suggestions?

-- **Solution**: Ensure you've properly configured your connection settings.
-Refer to the Rootstock documentation for guidance on connecting to the testnet.

-#### 7. I deployed my smart contract on Rootstock, but I can't interact with it.
-What could be the issue?

-- **Solution**: Verify the contract's ABI and address.
-Ensure you're using the correct tools and libraries compatible with Rootstock for contract interactions.

-### 🤔 Frequently Asked Questions

-#### Q: I'm new to blockchain development.
-Where do I start?

-- **Answer**: Begin with the [Rootstock Quickstart Guide](https://dev.rootstock.io/guides/quickstart/).

-If your query or problem isn't listed, raise an issue on the repository or contact our support team.

 ## 💬 Feedback and Contribution